OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 Review all your step config and click the green **SAVE** button in the top right corner.

 Your process is now complete.
-However, before we can run it we need to go back and set your variables.
+However, before we can run it, we need to go back and set your variables.
 Select **Variables** from the menu on the left and provide values for each of the variables we used above.
 Here are mine:

 ![Setting the variables used by the step](octopus_variables.png)